The Seasons are the natural divisions of the year.

 Every season is wonderful because the weather is so different!

-It is nice to love every season, because each one has a special feeling which we would miss if it was not there.
+It is nice to love every season, because each one has its own feeling and joy that makes it special.

 Start and End